Here's the most important information you need to know for the Clagett Farm CSA Season. Register for shares here.

 - There are always herbs around the washing station for CSA members to pick, and you may take any flowers that you see anywhere on the farm.
 You can also help yourself to anything that is growing wild, such as the wild black raspberries, mulberries, stinging nettle, lambsquarters, and other edible weeds.

 - Enjoy your farm.
 Bring a picnic!
 Go for a hike!
-We have chickens and cows that are fun for kids to see.
+We have chickens, sheep, and cows that are fun for kids to see.
 And dogs can run freely in the pastures.
 Keep your eyes open for poison ivy—it tends to grow at the edge of the woods, and other spots that the mower does not regularly hit.
 Also, be sure to drive only where it's paved or you see well-worn tire tracks.
 Never drive in the vegetable fields or pastures.

 - Bathrooms: We have a pair of composting toilets across the driveway from the washing station.
 The building is painted red, so you can't miss it.